bridgetownrb/bridgetown-cards/src/_cards/_CARD_TEMPLATE.md

 ---
-# Add your card metadata below.
+# Add your card metadata and content below.
+#
-# The twitter/github handles can be either/or (at least one should be present).
+# The Twitter/Github handles can be either/or (at least one should be present).
+#
 # The version should be what you used when you tried this out yourself.
 You can
 #   get that by running `bin/bridgetown -v`
 #   (note that we're only accepting content for Bridgetown 1.0+)